jtpaasch/bap-kb/01-knowledge-base/08/README.md

 # Using Toplevel.eval

-`Toplevel.eval` can be used to get the data held in the slot for a particular object.
+`Toplevel.eval` can be used to get the data held in a particular slot of a particular object.

 ## Example